 The third year of poor rains has left land bare in East Africa according to the United Nations.
 The worst affected areas are in Somalia, Ethiopia, Kenya, Tanzania and Uganda threatening 20 million people with hunger.
 More than 1 million South Sudanese have sought safety in Uganda where ACT Alliance is providing food, shelter, water and education as funds allow.

 Conflict continues to intensify in South Sudan - a staggering one in three people are displaced.
-Although famine has been averted in Unity State, 6 million people are on the edge of starvation.
+Although famine has been averted in Unity State, 7.5 million people are on the edge of starvation.
 Unable to plant crops or raise animals, they are dependent on diminishing sources of wild foods and relief aid.
 Funds are needed now to keep people alive through this hunger season and give them the resources to establish new livelihoods far from home.

 Your donations will enable ACT Alliance to get urgently needed relief supplies to many more hungry people.
 It will enable the Maridi Service Agency help new arrivals in their city to set up new livelihoods.

 CWS invites you to participate in the Global Day of Prayer to End Famine on Sunday 21 May.
 More than 20 million people are at risk of famine in Nigeria, Somalia, South Sudan and Yemen.
 WCC has prepared worship resources available now.
 CWS has produced a bulletin insert for the South Sudan Appeal.
 Please join us as we pray and share what we can to people on the brink of starvation.

 Araj shows the wild leaves she has gathered for her family sheltering in the Episcopal Church compound in Wau along with 5,000 displaced people.
 Photo: ACT Alliance/ Paul Jeffrey